Honor Magic V3 Review: Thin as a pancake!

 We say "try" because availability is always a problem (as this thing is not officially sold in the US), but when there's a will, there's a way.
 The Magic V3 improves on every single area compared to its predecessor and finally achieves the foldable wet dream—it really feels like a normal phone when folded.

-More importantly, it can compete not only against other foldables, but also against conventional bar phones of a more rigid nature.
-The only drawback here is the price, you have to be committed to the foldable concept to spend 2000 euros on a phone.
+More importantly, it can compete not only against other foldables, but also against conventional bar phones of the more rigid nature.
+The only drawback here is the price, you have to be committed to the foldable concept to spend around 2000 euros on a phone.
 It's worth noting, though, that the Honor Magic V3 starts at 1,699 British Pounds Sterling for the 12/512GB configuration, and the similar storage option for the Galaxy Z Fold 6 costs 1,899 pounds.
 So, there's also that.

 Recommended Stories